 - 1. A student who postpones registration or stops attending must officially withdraw from the program. - 2.
-Eligible students seeking readmission to the Physical Therapist Assistant program can either reapply to the program by submitting a new PTA application form or pass cumulative exams and clinical skills competency tests for all courses completed prior to withdrawal. - 3.
-Once a student has passed the comprehensive re-entry skills competency test, the student will need to retake all incomplete courses to continue with the program sequence. - 4.
+Eligible students seeking readmission to the Physical Therapist Assistant program can either reapply to the program by submitting a new PTA application form or pass written cumulative exams, all practical exams, and clinical skills competency tests for all courses completed prior to withdrawal.

+- 3. Once a student has passed the comprehensive re-entry written examinations, practical examinations, and skills competency tests, the student will need to retake all incomplete courses to continue with the program sequence. - 4.
 Students who withdraw from the program for health reasons must present a health clearance note to continue. - 5.
 All readmissions are contingent on the availability of space.